yceruto/symfony-docs/cookbook/bundles/best_practices.rst

 The bundle directory structure is used as the namespace hierarchy.
-For instance, a ``HelloController`` controller is stored in ``Bundle/HelloBundle/Controller/HelloController.php`` and the fully qualified class name is ``Bundle\HelloBundle\Controller\HelloController``.
+For instance, a ``HelloController`` controller is stored in ``HelloBundle/Controller/HelloController.php`` and the fully qualified class name is ``HelloBundle\Controller\HelloController``.

 All classes and files must follow the Symfony coding :doc:`standards </contributing/code/standards>`.

-Some classes should be seen as facades and should be as short as possible, like Commands, Helpers, Listeners, and Controllers.
+Some classes should be seen as facades and should be as short as possible, like Commands, Helpers, Listeners and Controllers.

 Classes that connect to the event dispatcher should be suffixed with ``Listener``.